couchbaselabs/try-cb-dotnet/try-cb-dotnet-tutorial.md

 ![NuGet installed packages](content/images/Screen Shot 2015-11-18 at 08.41.21.png)

-	Confirm that both NuGet packages have been successfully installed by searching for 'Couchbase' and set Filter to 'Installed' as shown above.
+	Confirm that both NuGet packages have been successfully installed.
+	Using the NuGET view, sarch for 'Couchbase' and set Filter to 'Installed' as shown above.
+	Confirm that both 'Linq2Couchbase' and 'CouchbaseNetClient' are installed.

 That’s it!
 NuGet has pulled in all required dependencies and reference required dependencies for Couchbase Client and LINQ to N1QL extension.

-**Task (Bootstrap):**
+##### 2.0 - Task 2: Bootstrapping Couchbase Client
-Before we can start using the Couchbase SDK it needs to be initialised and configured to point to the right cluster and buckets.
+Before using the Couchbase .NET Client it needs to be initialised and configured to point to the right cluster and buckets.

 Bootstrapping is the process for initialising and configuring the Couchbase Client for use in the application.